MOBILER-PL/python_1_day_course/README.md

 ```
 * context manager: An object which controls the environment seen in a with statement by defining __enter__() and __exit__() methods.
 * docstring: A string literal which appears as the first expression in a class, function or module.
+`"""This class is for managing restaurants in the companies portfolio"""`

 ### Namespaces and Scopes
 The place where a variable is stored.
 Namespaces are implemented as dictionaries.
 There are the local, global and built-in namespaces as well as nested namespaces in objects